Milk vs. factory fats: which is worse for your heart?

 Summary

 This study looked at how two types of trans fats—one from milk and one from processed oils—affect heart disease risk.
-Forty-six healthy adults ate special foods containing either natural or artificial trans fats for a set time.
-Researchers measured changes in cholesterol and other blood markers to see if one type is less harmful.
-The goal was to understand if natural trans fats are better for heart health than industrial ones.
+46 healthy adults ate special foods containing either type of fat for a period, and researchers measured changes in their cholesterol and other blood markers.
+The goal was to see if natural trans fats are less harmful than industrial ones.

 Get updates